Reference

 Compute per-dimension persistence entropy Sₚ and total persistence Eₚ.

-• dims selects homology degrees (default 0:1).
+• dims:: Homology degrees (default 0:1).

-• tol discards lifetimes ≤ tol (guards numerical noise).
+• tol :: Discards lifetimes ≤ tol (guards numerical noise).

 Returns (S::Dict{Int,Float64}, E::Dict{Int,Float64}) keyed by p.